What Is Desertion in Marriage?

 Bills still come due, children still need care, and one spouse may be left carrying the full load.
 When a spouse leaves without a plan, the remaining spouse may face missed mortgage payments for the family home, loss of health insurance coverage, or sudden debt tied to joint accounts.

-The consequences of marriage abandonment can also shape long-term outcomes.
-Judges in Michigan decide child custody based on the child’s best interests, and a parent’s pattern of involvement is crucial.
+For instance, judges in Michigan decide child custody based on the child’s best interests, and a parent’s pattern of involvement is crucial.

 A spouse’s conduct can also be considered in some financial decisions, even though Michigan does not require fault to grant the divorce itself.
 Problems tied to marriage abandonment often expand when the leaving spouse hides income, changes jobs to avoid paying child support, or creates confusion about property and debt.